 What does un-deeded mean?

-Un-deeded access means that your use of a road or trail across an adjoining landowner to get to your property is not governed by a written document (or, there is no road at all).
+Un-deeded access means that your use of a road across an adjoining landowner to get to your property is not governed by a written document (or, there is no road at all).
 This is commonly called a “landlocked” property.
-It’s the road people “have always used” to get to the property, but a written agreement was never negotiated with the neighbor.
+Often, the road has been used for decades, is well established and it’s use uncontested.
+But a written agreement was never negotiated with the neighbor.

 When an access is “deeded”, there is a written agreement with the adjoining landowners over whom the road traverses that governs use of the road.
 It’s typically recorded in the court house.

 Our experience is that for some uses of the land, un-deeded access is usually not a problem since use of the road can go back several generations.
 But from time to time these situations can be problematic since the adjoining landowner is not bound by any written agreement.